MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

     - **Set access restrictions**: Email insights are stored only of users in the selected security groups.
 You can add security groups in **Allow access** and **Restrict access** sections.
 Leaving the **Allow access** section empty will allow all users to access the feature, except those in the **Restrict access** section.

 1. Select **Save** to apply the changes.
+1. In the **Include emails based on sensitivity labels** window, select the sensitivity labels you want to be included in generating email insights, and then select **Save**.
+If you don't want to include any sensitivity labels, select **Continue without labels**.

 After you turn on this setting, you can configure the [email insights settings](email-insights-settings.md) such as sharing of email insights and including email with sensitivity labels.